cmharlow/rialto-wiki/AWS-Build-Specification.md

 All lambdas use same `RialtoLambda` execution role
 `sparqlProxy` lambda has one trigger: its API Gateway
 `derivatives` lambda has one trigger: SNS
-`triggerRebuild` lambda has two triggers: its API Gateway, and CloudWatch Events (for scheduled/cron use case)
 We use CircleCI/GitHub integration to automatically deploy lambdas to AWS.

 # EC2